Gustav Kirchhoff: Kirchhoff's three laws of spectroscopy

 Kirchhoff did not know about the existence of energy levels in atoms.
-The existence of discrete spectral lines was known since Fraunhofer discovered them in 1814.
-And that the lines formed a discrete mathematical pattern was described by Johann Balmer in 1885.
+The existence of discrete spectral lines had been known since Fraunhofer discovered them in 1814.
+That the lines formed a discrete mathematical pattern was described by Johann Balmer in 1885.
 Joseph Larmor explained the splitting of the spectral lines in a magnetic field known as the Zeeman Effect by the oscillation of electrons.
-But these discrete spectral lines were not explained as electron transitions until the Bohr model of the atom in 1913, which helped lead to quantum mechanics.
+These discrete spectral lines were not explained as electron transitions until the Bohr model of the atom in 1913, which helped lead to quantum mechanics.

 Kirchhoff's law of thermal radiation

 It was Kirchhoff's law of thermal radiation in which he proposed an unknown universal law for radiation that led Max Planck to the discovery of the quantum of action leading to quantum mechanics.

 Kirchhoff's law of thermochemistry

 Kirchhoff showed in 1858 that, in thermochemistry, the variation of the heat of a chemical reaction is given by the difference in heat capacity between products and reactants: